revodatanl/assessment-rent-airbnb/README.md

 As a note on using AI tools (ChatGPT, Copilot, etc.), we encourage you to use these tools to enhance your productivity.
 However, please remember that you are 100% responsible for the code you submit.
 You need to be able to explain how the code works and discuss the pros and cons of your implementations.

-Please do **not** use AI assistants in any way during the interview process.
+Please do **not** use AI assistants in any way during the interview.
 We want to assess your technical skills, problem-solving abilities, and communication skills.
 Additionally, we want to evaluate your ability to clearly and concisely explain your thoughts.

 **Good luck, and see you on the other side!**